 BOT provides your Proof of Exam form as an uploadable PDF document.

 Prior to registering for our CCW course you must be competent in the safe handling, loading, unloading, and firing of your handgun(s).
 If you are lacking in any of these skills, contact us for private training so that we may bring you up to the necessary skill level.
 One of the objectives of our CCW course is help you be comfortable carrying a loaded, concealed handgun in public.
 We also want to improve your confidence in your ability to defend your life or the life of another.

-Butte County allows up to four handguns on your permit.
+Both Butte and Tehama Counties allow up to four handguns on your permit.
 This means that in addition to your primary carry handgun you may qualify up to three additional handguns during the class.

-To add a handgun after your class you must make another trip to the BCSO Records office with a revised Proof of Exam form.
+To add a handgun after your class you must make another trip to your Sheriff's Office with a revised Proof of Exam form.
 To get that, make an appointment for one hour of BOT instructor time at the range.
 Here's info on that.